SmitPurohit/CrosswordToConways/README.md

 # CrosswordToConways

-This is a program that takes a .puz file and plays Conway's Game of Life on the crossword
+-Takes in either a .puz file or the date of a New Yorker crossword and plays Conway's Game of Life on that crossword, outputting to a gif

 Install reqs with: